 Get full access to Outside Learn, our online education hub featuring in-depth nutrition, fitness and adventure courses, and more than 2,000 instructional videos when you sign up for Outside+..

 Q: What is epigenetics?
-My cousin mentioned that she uses supplements to "improve her body's methylation process," and that this is related to epigenetics.
-I am interested in learning more and how I might benefit from this as well.
+My cousin mentioned that she uses supplements to “improve her body’s methylation process,” and that this is related to healthier genes.
+I’m interested in learning more and how I might benefit from this as well.

 A: Epigenetics is the study of genetic variations caused by external factors, as opposed to changes in DNA sequences that happen as genes are passed down from one generation to the next.
-One of the most effective ways to change gene expression is through diet.
+One of the most effective ways to develop healthier genes is through diet.

 After you eat, the nutrients extracted from your food enter certain metabolic pathways in your body, where they are broken down into “usable” molecules.
 One of these metabolic pathways is responsible for manufacturing methyl groups, which play a vital role in epigenetics.

 SAM-e (S-Adenosyl methionine) and B vitamins, particularly folate, are the main components of this methyl-making pathway.
 For this reason, diets high in these nutrients can rapidly alter gene expression, especially during early development when a person’s epigenome is being formed.

 Your mother’s diet during pregnancy and your diet as an infant both affect your epigenome.
 Some studies have shown that diets lacking in choline (part of the B complex) or folate before or just after birth cause regions of the genome to be under-methylated for life and lead to future health issues.
 A methyl-deficient diet can also lead to a decrease in DNA methylation in adults, but this is reversible when methyl-rich nutrients are added back into the diet.